-The following scholarships are awarded to new students enrolling in August 2020 as first time freshmen and who have graduated from high school in 2020.
+The following scholarships are awarded to new students enrolling in August 2021 as first-time freshmen and who have graduated from high school in 2021.
 Students who are conditionally admitted to Waynesburg University are not eligible for these scholarships.
 Students applying for the scholarships below must complete the Competitive Merit Scholarship Application prior to the application deadline.
-Recipients of each award must interview and/or audition with the Scholarship Committee.
+Recipients of each award must interview with the Scholarship Committee.

 Founders Scholarship - Each year, three Pennsylvania high school students will be selected to receive a four-year scholarship while attending Waynesburg University, which pays tuition and fees.
-To be eligible, students must have at least a 3.50 cumulative grade point average, SAT of 1200 or higher on Evidence-Based Reading & Writing and Math or ACT composite score of 26 or higher, be a first-year student admitted to Waynesburg University for the upcoming fall semester (2020-2021), a resident of Pennsylvania and intend to reside on campus the entire duration of their undergraduate enrollment.
+To be eligible, students must have at least a 3.50 cumulative grade point average, be a first-year student admitted to Waynesburg University for the upcoming fall semester (2021-2022), a resident of Pennsylvania and intend to reside on campus the entire duration of their undergraduate enrollment.
 A separate application and interview are required for consideration.